miketrebilcock/js-gpiozero/CONTRIBUTING.md

 ## Releasing

-js-gpiozero aims to **release often**.
+js-gpiozero uses [semantic-release](https://github.com/semantic-release/semantic-release) to deploy code as often as possible.
 We use [standard-changelog](https://github.com/conventional-changelog/standard-changelog) to generate CHANGELOG.md entries and [commitizen](https://github.com/commitizen/cz-cli) to standardize commit messages.
 Pull Request messages should be standardized to commitizen syntax (aka angular standard) before merge.

-Release process:
+Release process (completed by semantic-release):

 * Confirm that `master` passes CI tests
 * Bump version in `package.json`